prof-rossetti/intro-to-vba/notes/visual-basic/debugging.md

 Another powerful, but perhaps less commonly used, tool to see how your variables values change over time is [The Locals Window](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/locals-window).

+## Getting Help

+After trying to debug on your own, if you are still unsuccessful, its normal to ask for help.
+Here are the sources of help you might try, in order of priority:

+  1. Consult the professor's reference materials (this site).
+  2. Consult the official Microsoft documentation (although sometimes it can be confusing).
+  3. Ask the Internet, primarily using search engines like Google and programming forums like [Stack Overflow](https://stackoverflow.com/).
+Start your search terms with the words "MS Excel VBA" for more relevant hits.
+  4. Ask someone you know, like a classmate, friend, mentor, or the professor.
+  5. Take a break and revisit the problem later.
+Sometimes a walk or shower or good night's sleep will bring a fresh perspective.